Projects per year

 Biography

 Previous funded projects include an ARC Future Fellowship (2013 to 2018), on ideas of responsibility in relation to human reproduction.
-An ARC Discovery Project (2017-2019) supports research on the ethical and legal issues raised by technologies that permit inheritable genetic modifications to the human genome, such as mitochondrial replacement techniques and CRISPR-Cas9.
+An ARC Discovery Project (2017-2019) supported research on the ethical and legal issues raised by technologies that permit inheritable modifications to the human genome, such as mitochondrial replacement techniques and CRISPR-Cas9.
 An earlier ARC Discovery Project supported research on obstetric ultrasound and selective termination of pregnancy.

 HDR Supervision